nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <p></p>

 ### All Recipes
-To display all stored recipes, you may use the command `recipe all` to list them.
+To display all stored recipes, you may use the command:

-> **Important Note**: Each recipe is tagged to an index number shown in the list generated by `recipe all`.
+`recipe all`

 ![recipeall1.png](images/recipeall1.png)
 <sub>Fig 12: Sample of Recipe All command with user input highlighted.</sub>

+> **Important Note**: Each recipe is tagged to an index number shown in the list generated by `recipe all`.

 ##### [Back to Recipes](#recipes)